When does a home equity loan make sense? | CNN Underscored

 Finally, don’t forget it’s possible to access the equity in your home by refinancing your mortgage.
 While this is generally a more complicated process than taking out a home loan, the long-term interest savings can be well worth it if you qualify for a lower interest rate or better loan terms.

-When you refinance your mortgage, you’re essentially replacing your current mortgage with a brand new one, ideally at a lower interest rate than the one you have.
+When you refinance your mortgage, you’re essentially replacing your current mortgage with a brand-new one, ideally at a lower interest rate than the one you have.
 However, if you’ve already paid down a significant portion of your mortgage, you could end up paying more in interest overall, even with a lower rate.
-Fees are also required any time you refinance your mortgage, so make sure you sit down and calculate your overall savings if you go this route.
+Fees are also required anytime you refinance your mortgage, so make sure you sit down and calculate your overall savings if you go this route.

 Should you get a home equity loan?